pyladies/pyladies/www/_posts/2024/2024-05-28-outstanding-pylady-winners.md

 <figcaption style="text-align: center;"><i>Outstanding PyLady Award recipient lanyard pin.
 Photo taken by <a href="https://x.com/psobot">@psobot</a>.</i></figcaption></figure>

 This is the first year of the Outstanding PyLady awards, and we got a whopping _**84 submissions**_ for nominations.
-Unfortunately, we do not have the capacity to award all the nominations, although all of them are very clearly deserving.
+Unfortunately, we do not have the capacity to award all nominees, although all of them clearly deserve it.

 The PyLadies Global Council has selected 3 women to receive the inaugural award, and we are all so very excited to celebrate them.
 In alphabetical order by last name: